 Links inside your notes

-A great thing to work with your notes is also to link specific words and notes to websites, files or other OneNote pages.
-This makes finding stuff very easy and simple, especially if you share notes with others.
+A great thing to work with your notes is also to link specific words and notes to websites, files, or other OneNote pages.
+This makes finding stuff very easy and straightforward, especially if you share notes with others.

 Automatically adding the Source Link

 If you are copy-pasting something for a website into your OneNote, it does automatically add the source link to your note.
-So if you are looking for the source you can find it very easily.
+If you are looking for the source, you can find it very quickly.

 Using a stylus to take notes

 Taking notes using the keyboard works great, but sometimes taking notes with a pen is much more comfortable, especially when you add drawings to your notes.
 But make sure you get a good stylus.
 A lot of tablets out there like the iPad do only support capacitive inputs like your fingers, to some vendors created capacitive pens which are simulating a finger.
 But there is another much better solution for this called digitizer pens like the Surface Pro has got one.
 The advantage of this technology is that the display can detect the pen input as different input.
-Which means that the display can turn off the capacitive input during the note taking, so you can put our hand down on the display while writing, or you can make use of different pressure inputs and an eraser at the top of the pen.
-The downside of this, not only do you have to have the write pen, also the display of the device itself has to support the specially pen.
+Which means that the screen can turn off the capacitive input during the note-taking, so you can put our hand down on the display while writing, or you can make use of different pressure inputs and an eraser at the top of the pen.
+The downside of this, not only do you have to have the writing pen, but also the display of the device itself has to support the special pen.
 So if you want to take notes with a pen, I highly recommend you to buy a tablet with a digitizer pen.